kjburton03/nashvol-client/README.md

-# Nashvols Last Call Volunteers
+# NashVols Last Call Volunteers
 A web application to help connect communities in need with local people who want to help on volunteer days

 ## Planning